 Out of these, your active subscribers would be somewhere around 67000 and the remaining would be inactive or have a low engagement level.

-Considering industry average, only 2300 subscribers would click-through the feedback email and start filling the survey.
+Considering the industry average, only 2300 subscribers would click through the feedback email and start filling out the survey.

 According to the average success rate of any email campaign, only 500 are likely to finish the entire survey.

-On the other hand, if we create a survey in Mailchimp email itself, it will eliminate the need to click-through the email and significantly boost the email response rate.
+On the other hand, if we employ the Mailchimp survey tool itself, it will eliminate the need to click-through the email and significantly boost the email response rate.

 This means that there’s a 160% increase in the response rate if you use embedded email rather than traditional email.

 Assume you’re the owner of a restaurant that has recently introduced a new dish on the menu.
 Embed survey in email if you want to know what the customers think about your new dish.
 You can even use polls and ask them about their culinary experience, ambiance, etc. at your restaurant – that’ll help you serve them better.

-If this sounds like a good idea, you can take help of the Mailchimp poll or survey merge tags.
-To insert a question and rating scale, you can use the poll merge tag and to insert a question with answer option, survey merge tag becomes useful.
+If this sounds like a good idea, you can take the help of the Mailchimp poll or survey merge tags.
+To insert a question and rating scale, you can use the poll merge tag and to insert a question with an answer option, the survey merge tag becomes useful.
 You can even make use of custom Mailchimp templates.

 This link would not help you to create polls and surveys in emails.

 You can get in touch with us if you need those templates.

 III.
 How to Embed Polls to an Email Campaign?

 - Go to the Design step of the Campaign Builder.